· Compliance · 13 min read

 When SAA Volume Limits Are Exceeded

-Once the 55-gallon (or 1-quart acute) limit is exceeded, the SAA rules no longer apply.
-The generator has exactly 3 consecutive calendar days (not business days) to transfer the excess to a CAA.
-At the point of transfer, the container must be dated and the 90-day (or 180-day) accumulation clock begins.
+Once the 55-gallon, 1-quart acute liquid, or 1-kg acute solid limit is exceeded, the SAA rules no longer fully protect the excess waste.
+The generator has exactly 3 consecutive calendar days (not business days) to transfer the excess to a CAA or otherwise manage it under the applicable accumulation-area standards.
+The excess container must be dated when the limit is exceeded, and the 90-day or 180-day CAA clock begins when the waste enters the CAA for accumulation.

 See our RCRA 90-Day Rule guide for the full breakdown of how the accumulation clock starts once waste enters a CAA.